yishilin/RickVim/README.md

 ```

 (2) Git CRLF config:

+Pls first ensure you could run `git` in your operation syste by https://git-scm.com

 ```bash
 #On Windows(using CRLF): when checkin auto change CRLF toLF，when checkout auto change LF to CRLF
 git config --global core.autocrlf true